 Step 1: Identify the Tasks

-Some common kitchen opening tasks include:
+Some common restaurant kitchen opening checklist tasks include:

-Identifying and reporting 86'ed menu items.
+Identifying and reporting 86'ed ingredients (and menu items).

 Handling pre-opening deliveries.

-Prepping kitchen utensils and readying cooking supplies.
+Gathering kitchen utensils and readying cooking supplies.

-Turning on/pre-heating stoves, ovens, fryers, and heaters.
+Turning on/pre-heating stoves, ovens, fryers, and salamanders.

 Restocking ingredient stations for line cooks.